regineshirley/CPSC473_Project1/README.md

-CPSC473_Project1
+## Overview

-Web application that allows students to vote on how likely it is that a given topic will show up on the next test
+Web application that allows students to vote on how likely it is that a given topic will show up on the next tes

+## Installation

+Install with `npm`:

+    > npm install -g json-server

 Group Members:
 -Regine Lee